-In October of 2019, the U.S. Fish and Wildlife Service (USFWS) proposed that the inland population of the Least Tern, which includes South Dakota, be removed from the federal list of endangered and threatened wildlife (USFWS 2019).
+In January of 2021, the U.S. Fish and Wildlife Service (USFWS) published a final rule that removed the inland population of the Least Tern, which includes South Dakota, from the federal list of endangered and threatened wildlife (USFWS 2021).
 The USFWS stated that this population has recovered and no longer meets the definition of an endangered species, threats identified at the time of listing have been eliminated or reduced, and this population has increased in abundance and range.
-The proposal invited comments through December 23, 2019, with a commitment to make a final determination within one year of the proposal's publication.

 More than 90,000 acres of land were transferred from the U.S. Army Corps of Engineers (USACE) to the State of South Dakota as a result of the Water Resources Development Act of 1999.
-Land transferred to the State of South Dakota is managed by Wildlife and/or Parks and Recreation divisions of South Dakota Game, Fish and Parks (SDGFP).
-Two products resulted from SDGFP's expanded role in endangered species management along the Missouri River, an interagency Memorandum of Agreement (MOA) regarding endangered species protection and recovery along the river and a state management plan for the Least Tern and Piping Plover (state management plan) (Aron 2005).
+Land transferred to the State of South Dakota is managed by Wildlife and/or Parks and Recreation divisions of South Dakota Game, Fish and Parks (GFP).
+Two products resulted from GFP's expanded role in endangered species management along the Missouri River, an interagency Memorandum of Agreement (MOA) regarding endangered species protection and recovery along the river and a state management plan for the Least Tern and Piping Plover (state management plan) (Aron 2005).

-The first 5-year Missouri River endangered species interagency MOA was finalized in 2001 and included specific and shared commitments of 3 agencies; SDGFP, USACE, and the USFWS.
+The first 5-year Missouri River endangered species interagency MOA was finalized in 2001 and included specific and shared commitments of 3 agencies; GFP, USACE, and the USFWS.
 Subsequent MOAs included the National Park Service in addition to the original 3 agencies.
-MOA accomplishments by all participants include such activities as biological surveys and nesting season productivity for Least Terns and Piping Plovers within the portion of the Missouri River surveyed by the USACE and SDGFP, specific protocols or policies developed to help implement the MOA, outreach and educational efforts related to Missouri River endangered species, law enforcement efforts, and relevant Section 7 consultations among federal agencies.
+MOA accomplishments by all participants included such activities as biological surveys and nesting season productivity for Least Terns and Piping Plovers within the portion of the Missouri River surveyed by the USACE and GFP, specific protocols or policies developed to help implement the MOA, outreach and educational efforts related to Missouri River endangered species, law enforcement efforts, and relevant Section 7 consultations among federal agencies.

-As SDGFP assumed responsibility for additional ownership and management of lands along the Missouri River, concern increased about the possibility of needing permission for incidental take.
+As GFP assumed responsibility for additional ownership and management of lands along the Missouri River, concern increased about the possibility of needing permission for incidental take.
 State management plans were prepared for the 4 species covered by the MOA as part of an agency intention to submit a habitat conservation plan to allow incidental take of federal listed species.
 Management plans were prepared for the Pallid Sturgeon and Bald Eagle.
 Piping Plover and Least Tern were covered in one plan.
 The HCP was not formally pursued.

-The SDGFP Commission passed the following administrative rule in 1989 to provide added protection for Least Tern and Piping Plover nesting colonies in the state:
+The GFP Commission passed the following administrative rule in 1989 to provide added protection for Least Tern and Piping Plover nesting colonies in the state: